IyasuH/Periodic_Project/README.md

 The phone app is develop using [MIT APP Inventors](https://appinventor.mit.edu/) which is relatively easy to create andriod apps.
 And it uses easy to learn block-based programming.

+The clock code is attached if you would like to check it out.